awaisdevops/linux/partition-creation/lvm-managemnet/README.md

     vgcfgrestore myvol
     ```

----

-## How to Take Snapshot of Logical Volume and Restore
-To take a snapshot of an LV and restore it, refer to this [Tecmint guide](https://www.tecmint.com/take-snapshot-of-logical-volume-and-restore-in-lvm/).

----

 ## LVM Important Configuration Changes
 1. To configure LVM, edit the `/etc/lvm/lvm.conf` file.
 2. Set backup directory: